AdxTD/android-fibo-app-kotlin/README.md

 8- provide turn off log mechanism.    - DONE
 9- Update the readme file with all improvements    - DONE
 10- Extend the database storage capabilities.     in-progress
 11- Create some fragment to represent visually the fibo number through the Fibonacci Spiral for example.
+12- Add SEARCH functionality, to search for a certain request/requests
+13- Demonstrate usage of Jetpack compose